ion-beam-breeding/DelMapper/README.txt

 Output files:
    infile.out.csv

 DelMapper outputs a CSV file, in which each line records the marker permutations with the temporarybest scores.
-The first column is ÅgNÅh if the temporary best score is renewed; otherwise, it is ÅgE.Åh The remaining columns indicate permutations of the virtual markers.
+The first column is "N" if the temporary best score is renewed; otherwise, it is "E." The remaining columns indicate permutations of the virtual markers.
 Note that the numbers in the permutations do not indicate the names of virtual markers, but rather the order of the virtual markers in the input file (infile.cluster.csv).
 The last column represents the temporarybest score of the permutations in that row.

 (c) The Perl script makeeachcluster.pl makes input files for DelMapper to map the input markers in each virtual marker.
 The script searches infile.out.csv for the permutations with the best score and ask users to choose a permutation on which the script works.